-Yep, the app now lets you add people standing next to you via contacts > add people nearby.
+June 24, 2019: Telegram now lets you add people standing next to you via contacts > add people nearby.
 This is a pretty handy addition, as you don’t have to manually enter a number then.
 Telegram adds that it’s also ideal for a group situation, allowing everyone to seamlessly exchange details.
 Thankfully, both parties need to have this page open for the feature to work.
 Other noteworthy additions in this update include the ability to see and join nearby groups, and the ability to transfer ownership of a channel or group.

 Archived chats and a new chat menu